exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 - `prev_hash`
   Hash of the previous block in the blockchain.

+`Prevote` messages have the following additional fields:

+- `locked_round`
+  Round in which the author of the message [has locked](consensus.md#locks) on the proposal which is referenced by the message.
+  If the author is not locked on a propose, the `locked_round` field is 0.

+!!! note
+    A node that is locked on a proposal must send `Prevote`s only for the proposal it’s locked on.
+Thus, `locked_round` in `Prevote`s sent by a node is always equal to `locked_round` from its state.

 `Prevote` and `Precommit` messages have the following additional fields:

 - `propose_hash`